Wellmark venture capital and economic development program

-Investments are made to qualified companies resulting in the economic impact they provide on surrounding communities including new job creation, expansions, and growth in retail spending.
-This fund is intended to work with traditional capital sources and offers equity and/or debt infusions to small or mid-sized firms, financial backing and private financing options, as well as mentoring for entrepreneurial growth.
+Qualified companies receive investments resulting in job creation, expansion, and growth in retail spending in the surrounding communities.
+This fund also works with traditional capital sources and offers equity and/or debt infusions to small and mid-sized firms, financial backing and private financing options, as well as mentoring for entrepreneurial growth.
 No sub-prime loans, grants, or forgivable loans are offered.
 Businesses from Boone, Dyersville, Maquoketa, and Elkader are among past recipients.

 How the Program Began

-In 2002, the Iowa Legislature passed and Governor Vilsack signed into law, a reduction of the state's insurance premium tax from 2 percent to 1 percent, phased in over a four year period through 2007.
-This legislation was viewed as crucial to keep Iowa-based insurance companies competitive, as many other states offered lower tax rates to insurers.
+In 2002, the Iowa Legislature passed and Governor Vilsack signed into law, a reduction of the state's insurance premium tax from 2% to 1%, phased in over a four year period through 2007.
+This legislation kept Iowa-based insurance companies competitive, as many other states offered lower tax rates to insurers.